Yōhei Sasakawa: Maritime affairs

-Today, Sasakawa is also active in the very different field of maritime issues.
-He has proposed the establishment of a new fund through which users would voluntarily contribute to the costs involved in securing maritime safety in the Strait of Malacca, one of the world's busiest sea lanes.
-By explaining the need for this, in light of today's international conditions, he advances activities intended to overturn the traditional idea that use of all sea-routes should be free of charge.
-In addition, he is advancing new initiatives to address maritime issues in Japan, including the establishment of the nation's first Basic Ocean Law, working to change the Japanese paradigm that it is a country protected by the sea, to one that protects the seas.
-Beyond the shores of Japan and the wider region, Sasakawa also established in 2004 the United Nations – Nippon Foundation Fellowship Programme to contribute to the building of a new generation of ocean leaders and professionals.
+Sasakawa is also active in the field of maritime issues.
+He is advancing new initiatives to address maritime issues in Japan, including the establishment of the nation's first Basic Ocean Law.
+Sasakawa also established in 2004 the United Nations – Nippon Foundation Fellowship Programme to contribute to the building of a new generation of ocean leaders and professionals.

-Advocating for the importance of information disclosure by public-interest groups, Sasakawa maintains a daily blog (in Japanese) of his activities and thoughts.
-Under Sasakawa's leadership, The Nippon Foundation's disclosure efforts have won high marks amid government reforms of the public interest field.
+Advocating for the importance of information disclosure by public-interest groups, Sasakawa runs a daily blog (in Japanese) of his activities and thoughts.
+Under Sasakawa's leadership, the Nippon Foundation's disclosure efforts have won high marks amid government reforms of the public interest field.
 In addition to creating a website (CANPAN CSR Plus) that helps businesses to participate directly in social-welfare activities, fulfilling their corporate social responsibility (CSR), Sasakawa advocates for work toward a society based on an integration of national and local governments, nonprofit organizations, and corporate CSR efforts.
 The aim is a society where all members participate in creating the common good.